Welcome | Sign In

 The Aspire One can run Linux distributions including Linux4One, Kuki Linux, Fedora, Debian, Mandriva Linux, Ubuntu, Eeebuntu, OpenSuse and Linux Mint.

-It is based on the Intel (Nasdaq: INTC) Atom platform.
-"Atom" is Intel's brand name for a line of x86 and x86-64 CPUs intended for use in mobile Internet devices, smartphones, netbooks and ultra-mobile PCs.
+It is based on the Intel Atom platform.
+“Atom” is Intel’s brand name for a line of x86 and x86-64 CPUs intended for use in mobile Internet devices, smartphones, netbooks and ultra-mobile PCs.
 Atom processors focus on low power consumption rather than on performance.

-Acer will continue using the Intel Atom in the Aspire One running Android, rather than chips based on ARM (Nasdaq: ARMHY), another large contender in mobile electronics.
+Acer will continue using the Intel Atom in the Aspire One running Android, rather than chips based onARM, another large contender in mobile electronics.

 Intel's Hidden Play

 Android was ported to run on the Intel Atom processor by Taiwanese firm Insyde Software, which mainly produces EFI-compliant software, according to reports.
-"EFI" stands for the Extensible Firmware Interface.
+“EFI” stands for the Extensible Firmware Interface. between an operating system and firmware.
+Think of it as the next-generation of the BIOS (Basic Input-Output System).

 The EFI specification was developed by Intel and is now managed by the Unified EFI Forum.